MAVENSDC/cdflib/doc/modules/cdfread.rst

 attget(attribute=None, entry=None)
 --------------------------------------

+Returns the value of the attribute at the entry number provided.
+A variable name can be used instead of its corresponding entry number.
+A dictionary is returned with the following defined keys.

+- ``Item_Size`` the number of bytes for each entry value
+- ``Num_items`` total number of values extracted
+- ``Data_Type`` the CDF data type
+- ``Data`` retrieved attribute data as a scalar value, a numpy array or a string

 varattsget(variable = None, expand = None)
 --------------------------------------------

+Gets all variable attributes.
+Unlike attget, which returns a single attribute entry value, this function returns all of the variable attribute entries, in a ``dict()``.

+If there is no entry found, ``None`` is returned.
+If no variable name is provided, a list of variables are printed.

+If expand is entered with non-False, then each entry's data type is also returned in a list form as ``[entry, 'CDF_xxxx']``.

+For attributes without any entries, they will also return with None value.

 globalattsget(expand = False)
 -----------------------------

+Gets all global attributes.
+This function returns all of the global attribute entries, in a dictionary (in the form of 'attribute': {entry: value} pair) from a CDF.

+If there is no entry found, None is returned.
+If expand is entered with non-False, then each entry's data type is also returned in a list form as ``[entry, 'CDF_xxxx']``.

+For attributes without any entries, they will also return with None value.

 varget()
 -------------

+>>> varget( variable = None, [epoch=None], [[starttime=None, endtime=None] | [startrec=0, endrec = None]], [,expand=True])

 epochrange()
 -------------

+>>> epochrange( epoch, [starttime=None, endtime=None])

 getVersion()
 -------------

+Shows the code version